 You will be presenting your papers to your fellow student colleagues and faculty discussants participating in the conference.
-Most of the audience, thus, has at least some background in European Union or European studies.
+Therefore, most of the audience will have at least some background in European Union or European studies.
+Your presentation should be 10-15 minutes long.
 Powerpoint slides are optional.
 We will provide a computer with Microsoft Powerpoint; please bring your materials on a thumb drive, and email yourself a copy as backup.
 If additional audio & visual equipment is needed, please let us know in advance.

 For helpful tips on preparing an effective conference presentation in political science, please see: